BASALT, COLORADO AT A GLANCE:

 A Bit About Basalt.

-Located about 20 miles downvalley from Aspen, Basalt sits at the confluence of the Fryingpan and Roaring Fork rivers.
-With beautiful 100-year-old buildings, and new ones developing at a rapid pace, it’s amazing that Basalt still hints of its old railroad town roots.
+Located about 20 miles downvalley from Aspen, Basalt sits at the confluence of the Fryingpan and Roaring Fork Rivers.
+The charming historic buildings in downtown Basalt offer a hint into its railroad town roots.

 From 1883 to 1918, the Midland Railroad brought passengers and freight to the Roaring Fork Valley through Basalt via Hagerman Pass.
 It’s a rocky and rugged pass, and the train ride was filled with rockslides, snowdrifts, derailments and coal shortages.